The FUEture Looks Bright.

 Why is Hair Sciences Center of Colorado so committed to research in this field?

-Dr. Harris is committed to providing his patients with the very best medical and surgical solutions available in hair restoration.
+We are committed to providing the very best medical and surgical solutions available in hair restoration.
 Dr. Harris actively participates at the forefront of research in the field, and has authored several medical publications.
 Recent and current involvements include:

 Dr. Harris has recently developed and patented the Harris S.A.F.E.
 System and S.A.F.E.
 Hex.
 The S.A.F.E.
 System is a surgical instrument to perform FUE, a minimally invasive surgical hair replacement option that is the most commonly requested procedure.